01. If the implant transparent through the skin

 05. If the implant is too high

-After removing the old implant, a custom implant, designed to fit one’s individual face, is inserted to create a natural-looking nose.
+After removing the old implant, a custom implant of revision rhinoplasty, designed to fit one’s individual face, is inserted to create a natural-looking nose.
+Rhinoplasty before and after clearly proves how effective revision rhinoplasty can be.

 06. If the tip of the nose is stiff

-If you remove implants due to the L-shaped implant and Rhinoplasty is needed to separate from the bridge of the nose, blood may gather and clot.
+If you remove implants due to the L-shaped implant and revision rhinoplasty is needed to separate from the bridge of the nose, blood may gather and clot.
 In this case, depending on elapsed time, the tip of the nose will improve and become much smoother.